 One word that was laid on my heart in the past is “abide.”
 It is not the word I would have chosen.
 At first glance, it seems like a fluffy word.
 It does not demand a plan or goals.
 It is just… abide.

-However, God has already begun to show me how much I need to abide in Him.
+However, God quickly showed me how much I need to abide in Him.
 You see, I have an “I can do it myself” problem.
 I may think I’m depending on God, but most of the time this what’s really going on:

 Me: “I think you want me to do x.
 I can totally do x!”